Hugo-Roy/metal-addict-back-end/deploy.md

 2. Then run `composer install`.

-3. Configure the .env.local with `nano .en.local` and write in :
+3.  create the SSL keys to generate the JWT token :

     ```
-    DATABASE_URL="mysql://explorateur:Ereul9Aeng@127.0.0.1:3306/share_o_metal"
-    JWT_PASSPHRASE='jwttoken1234'
+    $ mkdir -p config/jwt
+    $ openssl genpkey -out config/jwt/private.pem -aes256 -algorithm rsa -pkeyopt rsa_keygen_bits:4096
+    $ openssl pkey -in config/jwt/private.pem -out config/jwt/public.pem -pubout
+    ```

+4. Allow read and write on the directory containing the keys with `sudo chmod -R 777 config/jwt/`.

+5. Configure the .env.local with `nano .en.local` and write in :

+    ```
+    DATABASE_URL="mysql://username:password@127.0.0.1:3306/share_o_metal"
+    JWT_PASSPHRASE='your_passphrase'
     APP_ENV=prod
     ```
+    The JWT passphrase was asked to you at the creation of the SSL keys.

-4. create the database `php bin/console doctrine:database:create`.
+6. create the database `php bin/console doctrine:database:create`.

-5. run the migrations `php bin/console doctrine:migrations:migrate`.
+7. run the migrations `php bin/console doctrine:migrations:migrate`.

-6. import the bands for our database with `php bin/console app:get:bands`.
+8. import the bands for our database with `php bin/console app:get:bands`.

-7. check if there is duplicate rows :
+9.  check if there is duplicate rows :

    ```sql
     SELECT musicbrainz_id, COUNT(*)